meilisearch/documentation/resources/faq.md

 MeiliSearch configuration works out-of-the-box.
 It means, by default, MeiliSearch configures necessary settings for providing a powerful and relevant search.

-For example, without requiring any adjustments, MeiliSearch is typo tolerant.<br>
+For example, without requiring any configuration, MeiliSearch is typo tolerant.<br>
 Type `craete an inedx` in the search bar of this documentation to experience the typo tolerance of our search engine.

 To find out more about the relevancy of MeiliSearch, take a look at this detailed [explanation](/guides/main_concepts/relevancy.md#ranking-rules).